twandylue/project-1-starter/README.md

 > (e.g., missing the last character of the last line, produces extraneous
 > output, throws an error, etc.), **you will get a 0 on that specific
 > test**.
 Take extra care with testing to ensure that a minor error
-> doesn\'t propogate and cause your program to fail all test cases.
+> doesn't propogate and cause your program to fail all test cases.

-#### 3: Keep old versions around
+### 4: Keep old versions around

 Keep copies of old versions of your program around, as you may introduce bugs and not be able to easily undo them.